Kaiqi-Liang/TypeScript-Workshop/README.md

 ```shell
 tsc [-w] file.ts
 ```
-This will give you a JavaScript file `file.js` and then you can either run it with `node file.js` or include it in a `HTML` page using a script tag.
+This will give you a JavaScript file `file.js` and then you can either run it with `node file.js` or include it in a `HTML` page using a script tag
 ```html
 <script src="script.js"></script>
 ```

-`tsconfig.json` is a config file that can allow you to specify complier options for example turning on the strict mode.
+`tsconfig.json` is a config file that can allow you to specify complier options for example turning on the strict mode
 ```json
 {
     "compilerOptions": {